BurntSushi/blog/content/post/rust-error-handling.md

 }
 {{< /high >}}

-All we did is add a new pattern to our Docopt usage string, and made `arg_data_path` optional.
+All we did is make the `data-path` argument optional in the Docopt usage string, and make the corresponding struct member `arg_data_path` optional.
 The `docopt` crate will handle the rest.

 Modifying `search` is slightly trickier.
 The `csv` crate can build a parser out of